Chart Color Schemes

 Household Composition

-Edithvale - Aspendale has a typical household mix, with a higher-than-average median household size
+Edithvale - Aspendale has a typical household mix, with a fairly typical median household size

-Family households account for 73.9% of all households, including 36.9% couples with children, 24.4% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 26.1%, with lone person households at 24.0% and group households comprising 2.2%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.4.
+Family households constitute 73.9% of all households, including 36.9% couples with children, 24.4% couples without children, and 11.6% single parent families.
+Non-family households comprise the remaining 26.1%, with lone person households at 24.0% and group households at 2.2%.
+The median household size is 2.6 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households